Globski/alx-backend-javascript/0x02-ES6_classes/README.md

 ## Description

 This project focuses on understanding and implementing ES6 classes in JavaScript.
-The project includes several tasks that demonstrate the usage of classes, inheritance, getters/setters, and other object-oriented programming concepts.
+It includes several tasks that demonstrate the use of important object-oriented programming concepts such as classes, inheritance, and getters/setters.

 ## Project Structure